ArnazJalse/PIM-Module/README.md

 4. Test the functionality of deleting an employee record by locating the record, selecting the delete option, and confirming the deletion.
 Verify that the employee record is no longer present in the system.
 5. Access the report generation feature and test the generation of various reports (e.g., employee list, attendance report).
 Verify that the reports contain accurate and relevant data.
 6. Click on the "Configuration" dropdown and explore the available options.
 Verify that the options are accessible and functional.

-## Bug Reporting

-During manual testing, if any defects or issues are identified, follow the organization's bug reporting process to log the issues.
-Include detailed steps to reproduce the issue, actual results, expected results, and any relevant screenshots or logs.

 ## Conclusion